foliacouetey/titanic/README.md

 - Python: `main.ipynb` is a jupyter notebook which contains the main analysis and model training.
 - R: `main.R` is a R script which contains the R implementation of the analysis and modeling.

-The `main.ipynb` is more detailed than the `main.R` file.
+The `main.ipynb` provides more details than the `main.R` file.
 Both scripts don't implement same models.

 The `main.ipynb` notebook focuses on implementing `logistic regression` and`random forest` models.
 Even a `mix models of these two models` is proposed.